- What is your chihuahua’s emotional bucket?

 What is your chihuahua’s emotional bucket?

-Some of you may be familiar with the term ‘emotional bucket’ and how it fills and empties over time, affecting our well-being and behavior.
-This is a concept used in schools a lot when you work with children.
-But very few people have ever thought about applying the same concept to their dog.
+The concept is used in schools often when you work with children.
+But very few people have considered applying the same idea to their dog.
 But believe it or not, your chihuahua has one too.
-Simply put, your dog’s bucket fills with events and eventually overflows creating overspill behaviors.
-This is your chihuahua’s emotional bucket.
+Simply put, your dog’s bucket fills with events and overflows, creating overspill behaviours.
+Welcome to your chihuahua’s emotional bucket!

 How does your chihuahua’s emotional bucket fill up?